theQRL/theqrl.org/content/blog/2021/introducing-the-new-qrl-tipbot/index.md

 slug: introducing-the-new-qrl-tipbot
 date: 2021-03-12
 author: "James Gordon"
-title: "Introducing the New QRL tipbot"
+title: "Introducing the new QRL Tipbot"
-summary: "From the contributors: We're releasing the QRL tipbot with the goal of fostering a positive, rewarding atmosphere to those that have contibuted to, and continue to contribute, to the project."
+summary: "From the contributors: We're releasing the QRL tipbot with the goal of fostering a positive, rewarding atmosphere to those that have contributed to, and continue to contribute, to the project."
 featured_image: tipbot.png
 images:
   - tipbot.png